How Content Penalties are Found and Fixed

-- Panda: evidence of participation in manipulative link-building strategies
+- Penguin: evidence of participation in manipulative link-building strategies

 - Phantom: thin content – stub pages, place-holder pages – any pages with minimal content

-These punish breaches of Terms of Service and/or Webmaster Guidelines pertaining to content quality.
+The Panda algorithm punishes breaches of Terms of Service and/or Webmaster Guidelines pertaining to content quality.
+This is a core aspect of my business SEO services.
 There are a great many elements assessed, including

 - Architectural analysis – the structure of the site, page hierarchy, use of tags and categories